-- Objective Structured Practical Examination (OSPE) assessments of theoretical, practical and problem-solving skills at multiple stations are commonly used to evaluate clinical practical skills in student populations. - However, other disciplines outwith clinical professions (e.g. science subjects) rarely use this successful assessment style. - We have adapted this format to formally examine a wide range of communication, ethics, numeracy, graphic interpretation and science laboratory practical skills to prepare physiology students for their honours research projects and to enhance their employability.
-We have recently expanded the range of students formally examined by creating new assessment stations and adapting others to examine pharmacology practical skills. - Using benchmark statements, student, staff and examiner feedback, stations assessing contextualised skills such as numeracy, graphic interpretation, ethics, health and safety, communication skills, and human physiological data capture were developed.
+- Objective Structured Practical Examination (OSPE) assessments of theoretical, practical and problem-solving skills at multiple stations have been adapted to examine practical skills in science disciplines to enhance employability and prepare students for research projects (example provided below in Fig. 1). - We have recently expanded the range of students formally examined by creating new assessment stations and adapting others to examine pharmacology practical skills. - This was primarily done in response to student feedback -they had heard positive comments about the OSPE experience from the year ahead's student body. - Using benchmark statements, student, staff and examiner feedback, stations assessing contextualised skills such as numeracy, graphic interpretation, drug mechanisms and targets, pharmacokinetics, and use of physiological data to identify appropriate drug treatments were developed.

 Figure 1.
-Example of the stations/ lab layout used in OSPE's for physiology students.
+Example of the stations/ lab layout used in previous OSPE's for physiology and anatomy students.